When was the last time you performed a content audit?

 A content audit is a powerful tool to check the ongoing health of your content and optimize it to drive maximum traffic, leads, and conversions.

-Running a content audit may seem time consuming but it will help you save time and resources and generate better ROI from your content marketing efforts.
+Running a content audit may seem time-consuming, but it will help you save time and resources and generate better ROI from your content marketing efforts.

 Here is the step-by-step process you should follow to conduct a content audit: